ibraghada/WIT-list/README.md

 # WIT-list

 ## WHAT:
-[WIT List] Women In Tech List, is an application that allows women to look-up and find women supporting organizations that match's there needs.
+[WIT List] Women In Tech List, is an application that allows women to look-up and find women supporting organizations that match's their needs.

 ## Getting Started:
 1. You can navigate to: [Heroku live link](https://witlist.herokuapp.com/)